-Type of Investment % of Portfolio Authorized Other Restrictions 12.
-State of California Local Agency Investment fund (LAIF), or other Local Government Investment Pools (LGIP) established by public California entities.
+Type of Investment % of Portfolio Other Restrictions Authorized 12.
+State of California Local Agency Investment fund (LAIF) California Government Code Section 16429.1 through 16429.4, or other Local Government Investment Pools (LGIP) established by public California entities.
 Maximum investment in individual Local Government Investment Pools limited to amounts permitted by California Government Code (CGC).
 Limit does not include funds required by law, ordinance, or statute to be invested in pool.
-Each pool must be evaluated and approved by the CFO, as to credit worthiness, security, and conformity to state and local laws.
+Each pool must be evaluated and approved by the Treasurer, as to credit worthiness, security, and conformity to state and local laws.
 An evaluation should cover, but is not limited to establishing, a description of who may invest in the program, how often, what size deposit and withdrawal; the pool's eligible investment securities, obtaining a written statement of investment policy and objectives, a description of interest calculations and how it is distributed; how gains and losses are treated; a description of how the securities are safeguarded and how often the securities are priced and the program audited.
 A schedule for receiving statements and portfolio listings.
-A fee schedule, and when and how fees are assessed.
+A fee schedule, and when and how fees